CharafeddineMechalikh/PureEdgeSim/README.md

 *   Wide applicability and extensibility:

-The support for many simulation scenarios : IoT, VANETs/MANET clouds, Fog computing environments..
+The support for many simulation scenarios : IoT, VANETs/MANET Clouds, Fog computing environments..

 The user can evaluate the orchestration algorithms, the architectures,...